Prospective offtaker demand

 Haisla Nation

-HaiSea Marine partnership with Seaspan (world's first electric tugboat).
-Template for Indigenous co-ownership in marine clean energy fleet conversion.
+HaiSea Marine joint venture with Seaspan (world's first electric tugboat).
+A potential template for Indigenous co-ownership in marine clean energy fleet conversion.

 Read the Executive Briefing

-Full technical and economic analysis with partner integration details.
+Full technical and economic analysis with engagement details.

 Download PDF